 Jam, compote, and any fruits reducing could be used to thicken the smoothie.
 Since these are sweet, you would probably use in small quantity over plant base or bland flavor smoothie.
 Make your own jam or compote by reducing its liquid would give you full control over sweetness level while omitting the extra sugary.

 You can make ice cube from coconut water, almond milk, soy milk…Just freeze them and throw into your smoothie at the last step for a creamier cold beverage.

 Flavor powder like cocoa absorbs liquid thus make your smoothie thicker in that way.
 If you’re on an exercise routine, try protein powder.

 Oats, quinoa, oatmeal … are all thickener with soluble fiber that absorbs liquid so well.
 Try these during breakfast for a more fulfilling smoothie with all the energy to keep your body going all day long.

 Any editable flour made from chickpea, rice, tapioca, almond, coconut… would work with a smoothie.
 Remember to mix them up beforehand with some water or juice before scooping into your blender with the rest of the ingredients

 Recipes for making smoothies without yogurt

-So we get through several ingredients to replace yogurt in a smoothie without forsaken its texture, thickness or flavor.
+So we get through several ingredients to replace yogurt in a smoothie without forsaken its texture, thickness, or flavor.
 Some fruits even contribute more to the taste (and flavor) while others don’t.
-Here are some sample smoothie recipes without yogurt to get you start on.
+Here are some sample smoothie recipes without yogurt to get you to start on.
 Experiment with these and adjust the quantity to your desired level if need.